audynatalie/skripsi-karhut/README.md

-# Spatio-Temporal Fire Activity Prediction in Kalimantan
+# Spatio-Temporal Fire Activity Prediction in Kalimantan and Sumatera, Indonesia

 An undergraduate thesis project on predicting next-day fire activity at the spatial grid-cell level in Kalimantan and Sumatera, Indonesia, using historical satellite-based fire observations and meteorological conditions.